CompNet/Pang/README.md

 * Contact: Lucas Potin lucas.potin@univ-avignon.fr

 ## Description
-Pang is an algorithm
+Pang is an algorithm which represent and classify a collection of graphs according to their frequent patterns.

 The data available in the data repository are extracted from FOPPA, a database of French public procurement.
-## Organization
-TBC

 ## Installation
 You first need to install `python` and the required packages: